I tried running NVIDIA VSS 3.2.0 GA on DGX Spark

 | Source release | All microservices and Agent workflows published on GitHub under Apache-2.0 + MIT, Dockerfiles included |

-While the official documentation says "DGX Spark is Remote LLM only," the base profile implementation has Local LLM working out of the box, making it fully self-contained for PoC and verification use cases.
-With Dockerfiles now published, it's become entirely normal to build your own code, swap it in, and verify behavior firsthand.
+While the official documentation says "DGX Spark is Remote LLM only," the base profile implementation has the Local LLM working as-is, making it fully self-contained for PoC and verification purposes.
+With the Dockerfile now public, it's become normal to build your own code, swap it in, and verify behavior directly.

 Reference Links